Saurabhnage/ping2pay-avalanche/README.md

 # Ping2Pay

+Chat-native crypto payments built on Avalanche.

-Ping2Pay is a chat-native crypto payment system built on Avalanche that enables users to send and receive tokens directly through messaging platforms like WhatsApp and Telegram.
+Ping2Pay enables users to send and receive crypto directly through messaging platforms like **WhatsApp and Telegram**.

-Instead of asking users to download wallet apps or manage seed phrases, Ping2Pay integrates crypto payments into chat interfaces where billions of users already communicate daily.
+Instead of asking users to download wallets, manage seed phrases, or learn complex interfaces, Ping2Pay allows users to send crypto as easily as sending a message.

 ---